F11 - Full screen

 Also, Copyright © 2005, Memory-Map Europe, with permission

 The approach road from Plymouth is the B3212 via Postbridge, past the Warren House Inn.
 The turn-off at SX 6887 8279 leads to Jurston, Yellands Cross and a hairpin left-hand turn past Tunnaford.
 There is perhaps an easier approach further on from Postbridge at the Lettaford Cross turn-off (at SX 7098 8404).
 The road used is scenic but narrow.
 On reaching the forest, drive right around the reservoir to the end of the road to park.
 There is a big park at the forest entrance and other small areas by gateways along the road.
-At the moment, there are logging operations under way and I met two large articulated lorries on the forest road, which necessitated a little reversing on my part.

 Statistics